Self in 4 Directions: IC Portrait

 It me :3

 I’ve been taking the astrology-and-self-portrait workshop, Self in 4 Directions from Embodied Astrology, because I’d like to have more photos of myself I love, plus I’m an astrology nerd!
-The prompt for this image was the “IC” in an astro birth chart, or as it was explained in the workshop, the childhood experiences that compel you.
-For this project I chose my childhood backyard!
+The prompt for this image was the “IC” placement in a birth chart, which can represent the childhood experiences that compel you.

 Some of the paintings used in the creation of this piece!: